slatedocs/slate/source/includes/_payouts.md

 To call the endpoints requiring additional authentication:

-* Create a key pair
+* Create public and private key pair
 * Upload the public key to TransferWise
 * Set up response handling to retry with the signed OTT